From Fontenay to Clamart via the greenway, parks and woods

 Turn right immediately to find the (discreet) entrance to the Jardin du Dr Damlamian.
 Go around the right side of the Conservatoire de Musique building and cross the garden, following a winding tarmac path.
 Ignore a gravel path on the left and turn right to exit the garden.

 Then follow Rue Princesse to the right and, at the end, turn left onto Rue Taboise.
 Cross Rue Fillassier and first turn right then left to follow Rue de l'Église.
-Go straight ahead, walk along Square du 18 juin 1940 and you will arrive at the foot of a fountain.
+Continue straight ahead, walk along Square du 18 juin 1940 and you will arrive at the foot of a fountain.

 Then turn right onto Rue du Trosy.
 At the roundabout, continue straight ahead.
 Cross Rue de la Fontaine on the right-hand side and immediately turn left onto Rue Chef de Ville (pedestrianised at this point).
 At the next intersection, continue along this street, which becomes open to traffic again.
 Go straight ahead, ignoring the streets and alleys on either side.
 At the end, go around the roundabout on the left and cross Rue Paul Vaillant-Couturier and Rue Gabriel Péri.

 (9) Enter the Parc de la Maison Blanche.
 At a fork, turn left and pass in front of a sheep pen and then a small wooden dovecote.
-Continue past a kiosk on the left and then along a pond on the right.
+Continue past a kiosk on the left and then walk along a pond on the right.
 At the end, take two footbridges in succession.
 Then first turn right then left to take a gravel path flanked by two human head sculptures (the Termes Gods).

 Leave the park, turn right, cross Rue Georges Huguet and follow Rue Louis Dupont.
 Note the giant sequoia on the left-hand pavement.
 Cross Rue Martial Granchamp on the left-hand side and you will immediately come to a crossroads.